EXPO CHICAGO 2018: Programming

 For more details, visit EXPO CHICAGO's /DIALOGUES page here.

-Installed within the expansive, vaulted architecture of Navy Pier’s Festival Hall, IN/SITU features large-scale, suspended sculptures and site-specific works.
-Independent Curator Florence Derieux curates a selection of works featuring artists from leading international exhibitors participating in the 2017 exposition.
+CURATED BY PABLO LEÓN DE LA BARRAInstalled within the expansive, vaulted architecture of Navy Pier’s Festival Hall, IN/SITU features large-scale, suspended sculptures and site-specific works.
+Solomon R. Guggenheim Museum Curator at large, Latin America Pablo León de la Barra curates a selection of works featuring artists from leading international exhibitors participating in the 2018 exposition.

 IN/SITU Outside provides the opportunity for EXPO CHICAGO Exhibitors to present temporary public art installations situated along the Lakefront and throughout Chicago neighborhoods, presented in partnership with the Chicago Park District (CPD), the city of Chicago's Department of Cultural Affairs and Special Events (DCASE), and Navy Pier.

-For more information, visit EXPO CHICAGO's IN/SITU OUTSIDE page here.
+For more details, visit EXPO CHICAGO's IN/SITU OUTSIDE page here.

-EXPO VIDEO features a dynamic, curated screening program for film, video and new media works by artists represented by 2017 exhibitors.
-Curated by Los Angeles-based independent curator,Ali Subotnick, the program will be presented within large-format screening rooms on the main floor of the exposition.
+CURATED BY ANNA GRITZ Portrait of a Tongue - Towards Non-Visibilty EXPO VIDEO features a dynamic, curated screening program for film, video and new media works by artists represented by 2018 exhibitors.
+The 2018 program is curated by KW Institute for Contemporary Art Curator Anna Gritz, the program will be presented within large-format screening rooms on the main floor of the exposition.

 For more details, visit EXPO CHICAGO's EXPO VIDEO page here.